-Each of the four self-contained flats is served by a single protected internal staircore connecting the ground and first floors.
-The vertical means of escape has been designed in accordance with the guidance of Approved Document B (Volume 1) for two-storey residential buildings.
+Each of the five self-contained flats is served by a single protected internal staircore connecting the ground, first and loft floors.
+The vertical means of escape has been designed in accordance with the guidance of Approved Document B (Volume 1) for three-storey residential buildings.